-All research articles published in a BI Open Access journal undergo full peer review, key characteristics of which are listed below:
+All research articles published in our journal undergo full peer review, key characteristics of which are listed below:

 All research articles are reviewed by at least two qualified experts.

 All publication decisions are made by the journals' Editors-in-Chief on the basis of the reviews provided

 Members of the international Editorial Boards lend insight, advice and guidance to the Editors-in-Chief generally and to assist decision making on specific submissions

 Editorial Assistants provide the administrative support that allows BioIT Open Access journals to maintain the integrity of peer review while delivering rapid turnaround and maximum efficiency to authors, reviewers and editors alike.

 BioIT Open Access journals additionally benefit through the manuscript referral process from the high quality peer review conducted by established journals.

 Originality and plagiarism: The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.

 Acknowledgement of sources: Proper acknowledgment of the work of others must always be given.